 Focus on finishing

-The IBLCE® says you need to have acquired the 95 hours.
+The IBLCE says you need to complete the 95 hours before you apply for the exam.
+The key word there is complete.
 They don’t say you need to have mastered the material!

 Usually, there’s about 4-5 months from the application deadline until when you actually take the exam.
-Hence, you still have time to hunker down over the harder stuff.
+Hence, you still have time to hunker down over the harder stuff and master the content.

 If you’re taking my online 95-hour course, you must learn enough to answer the questions at the end of each unit.
 Those questions are much easier than the application-level items you’ll find on the IBCLC exam.
-But you won’t get credit for completing the course unless you can answer those end-of-unit questions correctly, so get going if you plan to streamline your study!
+But you won’t get credit for completing the course unless you can answer those end-of-unit questions correctly!
+Get going now!

 Read the objectives

 I know, I know, people blow by the objectives.
-But as a very conscientious instructional designer, I am careful to match the objectives to the end-of-unit tests.
+But as a very conscientious instructional designer, I’m careful to match the objectives to the end-of-unit tests.

 For example, if the objective says: